What one person can do with a big enough vision & mighty action.

 "It takes vision to see what others can't see yet.
-And faith in your vision to convert it into a reality.
-And resources to make it happen.
-And courage to actually do it."
+And faith in one's vision to convert it into a reality.
+And resources, and courage, and passion to make it happen."

 "In 1866, a young bookkeeping apprentice set up an oil refinery in Cleveland, Ohio.
 At the time, oil was an unpopular fuel.
 It was messy and dangerous, but he believed it had great potential."